BlackCatCode22/cppLargestOfThree/README.md

 you will be using the code in this program for other things.

 The due date is Feb 26, but complete this assignment as soon as possible because we must move on to the midterm program soon.

+Comments from ChatGPT:
+In this program, we declare three integer variables to hold the user input, and two additional integer variables to store the total and largest values.

+We prompt the user to enter three integers using cout and cin, and then calculate the total by adding the three integers.

+To find the largest of the three integers, we use nested if statements to compare each number to the other two, and update the value of largest accordingly.

+Finally, we output the total and largest values using cout.